Update 2019 01 21: Added links to related articles.

 At any rate, Eugene Waiters, the shooting victim of Christine Butler, is now also under arrest; over a weapon possession charge while he was on parole for drug trafficking and aggravated burglary, apparently involving illegal possession of the gun that was used to shoot him.
 (Full Story, also by Lori Monsewicz)

 Comment by F4L: Short prison sentences surely provide for a lot of work by law enforcement and the legal industry.
-Under those circumstances, the players in the case so far do not appear to have hurt any members of the general public, but that may only be a matter of time or looking a bit harder, especially if the legal industry is making so much money being involved in crimes that would not repeatedly happen, at least not as often, if the offenders were to be kept for long intervals under lock and key.
+Under those circumstances, the players in the case so far do not appear to have hurt any members of the general public, but that may only be a matter of time or of looking a bit harder, especially if the legal industry is making so much money being involved in crimes that would not repeatedly happen, at least not as often, if the offenders were to be kept for long intervals under lock and key.

 Without a doubt, short sentences for violent offenders are good for the business of the law, while the general public pays for all of it through its taxes (aside from losing property and often their lives, when customers of the drug dealers rob and steal to feed their habits).
 Oh what a glorious war on crime and drugs!